A global brand.

 A nation of innovation.

 The awards, like the life sciences industries, continue to evolve.
 The Orphan Product category was introduced in 2006, whilst in 2016 UK Prix Galien became the first awards in the world to recognise excellence in Real World Evidence.
-In 2018, a new category for Medical Technology is being introduced.
+In 2018, a new category for Medical Technology was introduced.
 UK Prix Galien: a celebration of innovation.